While Fondation Olo was officially established in 1991, the story of its nutritional approach began long before.

 These achievements were part of the 1000 Days to Savour Life project, which was made possible through support and financing from Avenir d’enfants and Québec en Forme.

 The full history of Fondation Olo

-For more information, read the full history of Fondation Olo (in French only).
-Here’s a list of the topics covered .
+For more information, read the full history of Fondation Olo (in French only) to learn more about:

 - Montreal Diet Dispensary: Where Olo originated

 - Mobilizing the health and social services network

 - The birth of Fondation Olo